Sufism in India: Sufi Khanqah

+Indian Sufi lodges in the Ottoman Empire

+From the 14th to the 19th century, Muslim dervishes came to the Ottoman Empire from Hindustan and established Sufi lodges in the big cities throughout the Ottoman Empire.
+In Ottoman Turkish these lodges were called Hindi Tekkeler or Hindular Tekkesi.
+The oldest Hindi Tekke is the Horhor Tekke in Istanbul.
+Their descendants in Istanbul called Hindis (Hindiler), who speak Turkish and are fully assimilated into Turkish culture.

 Sufi Tariqahs

 Sufis originated from numerous orders, lineages or chains of succession, known as silsilas and formed distinct orders – tariqas.

 Sufi masters, known as Shaikhs or murshids, many of whom were later considered as saints, lived in khanqahs and madrasas.
-Devotees (murids, saliks) came to these khanqahs to seek their blessings and to receive instructions.
+Devotees (murids and saliks) came to these khanqahs to seek their blessings and to receive instructions.

 Madariyya

-The Madariyya are members of a Sufi order (tariqa) popular in North India, especially in Uttar Pradesh, the Mewat region, Bihar and Bengal, as well as in Nepal and Bangladesh.
+The Madariyya are members of a Sufi order (tariqa) popular in North India, especially in Uttar Pradesh, the Mewat region, Bihar and Bengal.
+They are also present in Nepal and Bangladesh.
 Known for its syncretic aspects, lack of emphasis on external religious practice and focus on internal dhikr, it was initiated by the Sufi saint 'Sayed Badiuddin Zinda Shah Madar' (d.
 1434 CE), called "Qutb-ul-Madar", and is centered on his shrine (dargah) at Makanpur, Kanpur district, Uttar Pradesh.

 Qadiriyyah

 The Qadiriyyah order was founded by Abdul-Qadir Gilani who was originally from Iraq (d.
 1166) It is popular among the Muslims of South Asia.